fracz/git-exercises/hints/RemoveIgnored-summary.md

-git rm ignored.txt
-git commit -am "Remove the file that should have been ignored"
-###
 When file is ignored but is tracked for whatever reason, you can always execute git rm <file>
 to remove the file from both repository and working area.